earthsteading/Super-Adobe/README.md

   - The CodeMark certification process involved ongoing validation via: audits of the manufacturing process and facility, audits of critical components, installation and construction site audits, review of technical documentation by an Unrestricted Building Certifier (UBC), supplier declarations, supply control chains and regulatory oversight by the ABCB and JAS-ANZ for Australasia.
   - CodeMark products are evaluated against 'Cewrtificate of Conformity' for various categories, e.g. structural, thermal, weatherability, fire perofmrance, etc.

-The process for obtainin a CodeMark Certificate:
+The process for a performance solution validation

  1. Performance Based Design Brief
  2. Analysis of the product against the specified criteria